Tech-at-DU/Superhero-Team-Dueler/P01-Getting-Started/readme.md

 Wonder Woman won!
 ```

 Test your code a few times.
 You should get a different results.
-Test enough to make sure both heros win at some point.
+Test enough to make sure both heroes win at some point.
 You'll have to test a few times because contest is random it's possible for a hero to win a few times in a row!

 Since we randomly chose a winner, either hero has an equal likelihood to win.
 In later chapters, we'll add armor and abilities to the heroes to make the battle much more interesting!

 **Stretch Goal:** consider the hero's power when deciding a winner!
 There are a few ways you can handle this.
 Here is one possible solution.
 Add the two powers together.
 Then divide power of a hero by the total.
 This should give you a decimal percent chance that hero should win the contest.

 For example:

 ```python
 hero1 = Hero("Wonder Woman", 300)